 If you have an IPhone or Android-phone, you can download the game Museum Mystery free at the museum shop and go treasure hunting through the castle.
 Solving riddles and prevent the master thief Heydenreich from steeling one of the castles invaluable treasures.

 The historical tilting lane is laying alongside the eastern wall of the castle.
 The lane was built as a copy from a copperplate.
-Each Tuesday from 2 July to 6 august 2019 you can see a free show, where riders in medieval costumes compete.
+Each Tuesday every Tuesday from the beginning of July to mid-August you can see a free show, where riders in medieval costumes compete.
 The show begins at 5 pm and lasts about 30 minutes; thereafter there is time top at the horses.
-Organizer: Sønderborg Turistbureau, +45 74 42 35 55.
+The show is organized in collaboration between the Museum at Sønderborg Castle, the Ringrider Museum and Sønderborg Tourist Office, as press coordinator.